napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

 Add a Module {#add_module}
 =======================

 The `RequiredModules` field tells the build system which modules to include for your project.
 The most important module is `mod_newproject`.
 This is your custom application module, located inside the `module` directory of your project.
-By default the application module links to `mod_naprender`, `mod_napscene` and `mod_napparameter`.
-This means your application (and custom module) can make use of all the building blocks exposed by those modules.
-What's missing here is audio functionality, we can link in audio by adding `mod_napaudio` to the list of `RequiredModules`:
+By default this module links to `mod_naprender`, `mod_napscene` and `mod_napparameter`.
+This means your application (and application module) can use of all the building blocks exposed by those modules.
+What's missing here is audio functionality.
+We can link in audio by adding `mod_napaudio` to the list of `RequiredModules` of the application module.

+Open `module.json` inside the `module` directory and add `mod_napaudio` to `RequiredModules`:

 ```
 {